UPSUTER/GEMLI/README.md

 ## Example 1: small lineages in mouse embryonic stem cells

+## Development and feedback
+We are still working to make GEMLI more intuitive, user-friendly, faster and versatile.
+Therefore exiting functions will still be updated and new functionalities will be added.
+We'll publish a list of changes for each version for you to keep track.
+Your feedback is very welcome and will help us make GEMLI even better.
+What do you like about GEMLI?
+Something not working?
+What functions are you missing?
+Let us know!
+Contact us under: `marcel.tarbier@scilifelab.se`

 ### Load example data
 First we load the example data.